0catalin/reminder_app/README.md

 You can add activities and remove them, and they will show up in a notification sorted by the set deadline time every n seconds, those being set by you in the beginning.

+The program automatically removes and doesn't show activities after the deadline time passes

 The purpose is that when you use your laptop, you become aware that you should be working and not playing games and start to think about stopping procrastinating :)

 ## Things to install before Usage